-If you liked my Cinnamon Bundt Cake which was a take off of my Rum Cakes be sure and try this one!
-As much as we liked those we have thoroughly enjoyed this one too.
+If you loved my Cinnamon Bundt Cake which was a take-off of my Rum Cakes be sure and try this one!
 This cake keeps extremely well for days too if you’re careful to let it cool completely before storing.

 Pumpkin Maple Spice Cake